-Having a copy of these files locally on a hard drive or flash storage device are great for quick accessibility but due to physical risks (loss, damage, theft) it shouldn’t be the only way that your business is backing up its data.
+Having a copy of these files locally on a hard drive or flash storage device is great for quick accessibility but due to physical risks (loss, damage, theft), it shouldn’t be the only way that your business is backing up its data.

 Cloud backups are also a great form of secure, accessible storage.

 Cloud storage is a model of data storage in which the data can be accessed, managed, and stored in a remote cloud server via the Internet.